briqr/briqr.github.io/_pages/about.md

 About
 ======
+Nov 2023-Present: **Scientific researcher** at the Applied machine learning lab, part of the HELMHOLTZ AI team headed by Dr. Stefan Kesselheim, Juelich Supercomputing Center.

 Dec 2017-Aug 2019, Feb 2021-Aug 2022, Aug 2022-March 2023. **PhD** student in computer science, computer vision.

 During these dates I worked as a PhD student in computer science at the University of Bonn.
 Since April 2023 I am self-funded, and I continue to work on my PhD part-time alongside working as a course instructor for undergrad CS courses (AI, Computer Graphics, Data Structures and Algorithms).